October Beer Gardens

-During the summer months, sipping a local craft beer on a sunny patio with the smiling people of the community is a really special experience.
+During crisp autumn months, sipping a local craft beer on a sunny patio with the smiling people of the community is a really special experience.
 Find the right beer and patio combo with this guide to the top beer gardens in Eugene.

 McMenamins North Bank

 The riverfront dining space at McMenamins North Bank restaurant, brewpub and tiki bar is a great way to get a feel for this vibrant river city.
 You can ride your bicycle right up to the patio from the Ruth Bascom Riverbank Path System.
-On a cool summer night, McMenamins offers roaring fire pits and cozy throws to wrap up in while you enjoy your meal and a tasty pint.McMenamins North Bank by Liz Devine
+On a temperate autumn evening, McMenamins offers roaring fire pits and cozy throws to wrap up in while you enjoy your meal and a tasty pint.McMenamins North Bank by Liz Devine

 Falling Sky Brewing House